bunterWolf/Workmory/documentation/Engineering Design Dokument.md

 The Aggregation is critical and can easily create unwanted outcomes.
 This section of the App needs detailed documentation and should be test-driven programmed.

 Activities
-- Heartbeats are aggregated into activities in 15-minute intervals
+- Heartbeats are aggregated into activities in configurable time intervals (5, 10, or 15 minutes)
+- The default interval is 15 minutes
-- An activity always starts or ends at fixed times: XX:00 - XX:15 - XX:30 - XX:45
+- An activity always starts or ends at fixed times based on the chosen interval:
+  - 15-minute intervals: XX:00 - XX:15 - XX:30 - XX:45
+  - 10-minute intervals: XX:00 - XX:10 - XX:20 - XX:30 - XX:40 - XX:50
+  - 5-minute intervals: XX:00 - XX:05 - XX:10 - XX:15 - ... - XX:55
 - An activity is calculated when its end time is reached.

 Activity Aggregation